 It’s difficult to express how much I care about my teeth.
-Maybe it’s because I was forced to wear train-track braces the whole way through secondary school (along with my huge glasses, they were not great days) and ever since I finally had them removed at the age of 17 I’ve been obsessed about looking after my teeth.
+Maybe it’s because I was forced to wear train-track braces the whole way through secondary school (along with my huge glasses, they were not great days).
+So ever since I had them removed at the age of 17 I’ve been obsessed about looking after my teeth.

 So when a huge chunk fell out of one of them on the day I was due to leave Chile I was not impressed.
 It seems that embracing the sugary goodness of South American food had not been the smartest idea.